timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 described in {{Section 8 of RFC8200}}.
 For further background reading on this topic, see {{RFC6564}}.

+{{RFC9740}} allows for better visibility on EHs, including identifying root causes of performance degradation and packet drops.

 ## Protecting a Node from Excessive Extension Header Options